Unique Ocean Art for Your Home so You Will Always be by the Sea

 These talented artists bring us products available for purchase in the name of their talent and carrying us away to our favorite locales.

 Paper Ocean Art

 We discovered the COOLEST paper art, thanks to Etsy.
-Artist Marnie Karger, known as Crafterall on Etsy, creates “layered papercut piece, handmade in Minnesota,” that mimic the topography of the area the specific body of water is in.
+Artist Marnie Karger, known as Crafterall on Etsy, creates “layered papercut pieces, handmade in Minnesota” that mimic the topography of the area the specific body of water is in.